GaloisInc/blt/README.md

 with all the a's, l's and u's being integer constants.
 In this case, 'x' is a vector of 'n' unknowns.
 In this format, each line represents a single two-sided inequality and excess whitespace is ignored.
+There are several example `.bilp` files in the `test/data` directory for reference.

 `run_blt` supports a few optional flags: